Only in DbVisualizer Pro

 The first three buttons automatically change the display to the SQL Editor.

 You can also load a query from the SQL Editor into the Query Builder, as described in detail below.

-To add tables using drag and drop, make sure the database objects tree and the table and/or view objects are visible.
-Then select and drag nodes from the tree into the diagram area.
+To add tables using drag and drop, make sure the database objects tree and the table and/or view objects are visible and that the SQL Commander is showing the Query Builder view.
+Then select and drag one or more nodes from the tree into the diagram.

-To add a table, drag it from the object tree to the diagram area of the Query Builder.
-When the table is dropped in the diagram area, it is shown as a window with the table name as the window title.
-You can select multiple tables and/or views and drag and drop them together.
+When a table is dropped in the diagram area, it is shown as a window with the table name as the window title.

 Under the table alias field is a list of all table columns.
 Use the check box in front of each name to select whether the column should be included in the query result set.
 Columns selected for the query result set also appear in the Columns and Sorting details tabs.